 - Increase your understanding of current tobacco, mental health and substance use data sources.

 - Build strategies to improve data collection efforts.

 - Gain insights about utilizing existing data sources to inform tobacco control and facilitate data-driven decision making.

 This webinar will provide real-time information from the following subject matter experts:

 - Shannon Laing, Director, Native Health and Wellness, Michigan Public Health Institute

 - Catherine Saucedo, Deputy Director, Smoking Cessation Leadership Center, University of California San Francisco

 - Tamanna Patel, Director, National Council for Mental Wellbeing

-This event is co-hosted by the University of California San Francisco’s Smoking Cessation Leadership Center, the Substance Abuse and Mental Health Services Administration’s National Center of Excellence for Tobacco-Free Recovery, and the National Behavioral Health Network for Tobacco and Cancer Control, supported by the Centers for Disease Control and Prevention.
+This event is co-hosted by University of California San Francisco’s Smoking Cessation Leadership Center, the Substance Abuse and Mental Health Services Administration’s National Center of Excellence for Tobacco-Free Recovery and the National Behavioral Health Network for Tobacco and Cancer Control, supported by the Centers for Disease Control and Prevention.